SpikeInterface/spikeinterface/doc/modules/core.rst

 The :py:class:`~spikeinterface.core.SortingAnalyzer` by default is defined *in memory*, but it can be saved at any time (or upon instantiation) to one of the following backends:

-* | :code:`zarr`: the sorting analyzer is saved to a [Zarr]() folder, and each extension is a Zarr group.
-This is the
-  | recommended backend, since Zarr files can be written to/read from the cloud and compression is applied.
+* | :code:`zarr`: the sorting analyzer is saved to a `Zarr <https://zarr.dev/>`_  folder, and each extension is a Zarr group.
+This is the recommended backend, since Zarr files can be written to/read from the cloud and compression is applied.
 * | :code:`binary_folder`: the sorting analyzer is saved to a folder, and each extension creates a sub-folder.
-The extension
-  | data are saved to either :code:`npy` (for arrays), :code:`csv` (for dataframes), or :code:`pickle` (for everything else).
+The extension data are saved to either :code:`npy` (for arrays), :code:`csv` (for dataframes), or :code:`pickle` (for everything else).

-The :code:`SortingAnalyzer.save_as` function will save the object **and all its extensions** to disk if in memory.
-It can also be used to switch a :code:`zarr` or :code:`binary_folder` into an in-memory object.
+If the sorting analyzer is in memory, the :code:`SortingAnalyzer.save_as` function can be used to save it **and all its extensions** to disk.
+The function can also be used to switch a :code:`zarr` or :code:`binary_folder` into an in-memory object.
 This can be useful if you want to keep your original analysis, but want to test changing parameters.
-Once a :code:`SortingAnalyzer` has been moved into memory it will only write to disk by running :code:`SortingAnalyzer.save_as` again and supplying one of the backends.
+Once a :code:`SortingAnalyzer` has been moved into memory it will only write to disk if :code:`SortingAnalyzer.save_as` is run again with one of the backends supplied.

 .. code-block:: python